DevNick21/Mini_Till_System_with_Computer_Vision/cv_service/README.md

 ## Configuration

-Configuration is unified in a single file: `src/utils/config.py`.
+Configuration is in a single file: `cv_service/config.py`.

 This includes: